-- Select Stress vector results. - Click the OK button to display vectors with tension vectors displayed in red and compression vectors displayed in blue.
+- Select Stress vector results of Principal stress. - Click the OK button to display vectors with tension vectors displayed in red and compression vectors displayed in blue.
 Note that the length of a vector can be controlled by a scale setting on the vector layer properties dialog.

-Turn off the Vectors layer in the Treeview.
+• Turn off the Vectors layer in the 🖾 Treeview.